modin-project/modin/docs/contributing.rst

 Performance measurement
 -----------------------

-To track the performance of various functionality of the modin project, we use the asv_ tool.
+To track the performance of various functionality of Modin, we use Asv_ tool.

 Various scenarios in which it may be needed with appropriate command:

 * It is necessary to check the impact of the new patch on the performance of a certain set of operations:

 .. code-block:: bash